hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 ## keyset

-A keyset is a data structure that contains a collection of zero or more elements whose values are the keys.
+A keyset is a data structure that contains an ordered collection of zero or more elements whose values are the keys.
 And as array keys must have type `int` or `string`, keysets are restricted to homogenous collections of values of those types.
 As the number of elements in a keyset can change at runtime, a keyset type declaration does *not* include an element count.
 Consider the following class properties: